citation-style-language/documentation/specification.rst

     A patent for an invention

 post
-    A post on a online forum, social media platform, or similar platform; also use for comments posted to online items
+    A post on a online forum, social media platform, or similar platform; Also used for comments posted to online items

 post-weblog
     A blog post

 personal\_communication
-    a
+    Personal communications between multiple parties;
+    May be unpublished (e.g. private correspondence between two researchers) or collected/published (e.g. a letter published in a collection)

 report
-    A technical report, government report, white paper, brief, or similar work distributed by an institution; also used for manuals (e.g. a software, instrument, or test manual);
+    A technical report, government report, white paper, brief, or similar work distributed by an institution;
+    Also used for manuals and similar technical documentation (e.g. a software, instrument, or test manual);
     If a ``container-title`` is present, the item is interpreted as a chapter contained within a larger report